We have affiliate relationships through which we are paid a commission on sales through some of the links on our site. Read our disclosures.

 Lastly, a big thing to consider is space.
 What’s your place like?
-Do you have room for a huge, commercial-sized treadmill, or do you need something compact that folds?
+Do you have room for a huge, commercial-sized treadmill, or do you need more compact exercise equipment that folds?
 Technology today means you can push a button and the treadmill folds in half on its own.

 You might also look at the portability of the machine.
 If you know you will be moving the treadmill often, then getting wheels and a lighter weight machine might be necessary.

 A treadmill of any size is still a large purchase.
 My advice is to figure out what you need in terms of price, space, and fitness goals.
 Thoroughly research the products you like, and give them a test run if you need to (many machines come with a 30-day guarantee!).
 Good luck, and have a great run.